 Alice Bailey – Music Teacher

 Alice is delighted to be part the KWS team as Teacher of Music and brings with her a breadth musical skills and experience.
 A graduate of both the University of Sheffield (First Class Honours) and University of London; Goldsmiths College, she is passionate about engaging young people in music, whatever their starting point.
 Alice’s teaching career includes Mill Hill County High School, Barnet, and more recently The Knights Templar School, Baldock.
 At both schools Alice has enjoyed working with young people across the age ranges, both inside and outside of the classroom.
 She has also worked as a GCSE and A Level Examiner for both AQA and Pearson Edexcel over many years.
 Alice plays piano and flugel horn and is a keen brass bander.
 In 2009 she established the Hitchin Youth Band which she continues to lead.
 Throughout her work Alice is driven by the essential role which music plays in our lives and through which young people thrive; developing creativity, confidence, discipline and imagination.
 Alice lives in Hitchin where she is also a Parent Governor at her youngest son’s primary school.

 Jacob Church – Drama Teacher

 Jacob-John is a graduate from the Royal Birmingham Conservatoire.
 Before stepping into the joyous world of education, for several years he trod the boards bringing Theatre, Shakespeare and language to a wide range of audiences including writing and directing 2 national theatre-in-education tours in Italy.
 Up until 2018, Jacob-John worked as the Head of English and Theatre for an Italian education company teaching English through the pedagogy of Drama.
 It was there that Jacob-John was fortunate enough to create his own curriculum that would be rolled out to students all over the country, led training seminars for Italian English teachers, and trained and headed up a team of over 200 English tutors and actors.
 Upon his return to the UK Jacob-John embarked on the journey to obtain his PGCE from the University of Bedfordshire.
-Jacob-John is delighted to be joining KWS and together with the founding staff, build a safe, creative and expressive learning environment.
+Jacob-John is delighted to be part of KWS and together with the founding staff, build a safe, creative and expressive learning environment.